Yeeldx/yeeldbox-devdocs/docs/developers/v1/interfaces.md

 ### function `withdraw()`

 Calls `Strategy.withdraw()` function for the amount defined in `unit256` in the Strategy of the specified address.
-This function should have access control enforcing the Vault to be its only allowed caller.
+This function should have access control enforcing the YeeldBox to be its only allowed caller.

 {% tabs %}
 {% tab title="Solidity" %}